 Now, more than halfway through the fourth year of My Serrapeptase Adventure, as I look ahead to my fourth decade of life and beyond, it still amazes me to know that I have a future.

 My joy does not come from reaching a certain age.
 It is drawn from countless gifts of time, kindness, and opportunities to learn, which My Serrapeptase Adventure continues to represent. … I have been given another opportunity to reflect on the awesome power of the determination of people who are willing to share their knowledge and experience to make each day better and each person stronger.

 July was also the time for me to renew my gym membership, which was another boost to my confidence.

-August: On August 6th, I had the pleasure of being invited, to join, to update the show’s regular listeners with my progress.
+August: On August 6th, I had the pleasure of being invited, to join The Power Hour, to update the show’s regular listeners with my progress.
 I also discussed my decision not to accept the swine flu vaccination.